Create Gemini Omni-style drafts from text prompts, product photos, reference videos, and audio cues with supported AI models in one browser workspace.

 Move the strongest direction into production.

-Answers about OmniVideo, text-to-video, image-to-video, model choice, credits, prompt writing, and review workflows.
+Answers about Gemini Omni, multimodal video references, model availability, credits, prompt writing, and review workflows.

-A simple generator usually focuses on producing one clip from one prompt.
-OmniVideo focuses on the full decision loop: input clarity, reference control, model selection, aspect ratio, duration, credit cost, draft review, and the next production move.
+A simple generator usually focuses on one clip from one prompt.
+A Gemini Omni-style workflow focuses on the full loop: input clarity, multimodal references, model selection, aspect ratio, duration, credit cost, draft review, and the next production move.

 Start with text to video when the idea is still a written scene, script note, product benefit, or campaign angle.
-Start with image to video when a product photo, portrait, style frame, or storyboard still should remain recognizable while motion is added.
+Start with image or reference-to-video when a product photo, portrait, style frame, existing clip, or audio cue should guide the result.

 It fits ecommerce product motion, paid social hook testing, creator brief previews, app or feature explainers, brand mood exploration, product education clips, and internal launch reviews.

-Credit use depends on the selected model, resolution, duration, input mode, and generation settings.
-OmniVideo shows an estimated credit cost before the task is submitted so teams can plan iteration as a budgeted test.
+Credit use depends on the selected model, provider mode, resolution, duration, input type, and generation settings.
+The workspace shows an estimated credit cost before submission so teams can plan iteration as a budgeted test.

-OmniVideo is strongest for early motion drafts and creative direction references.
+Gemini Omni-style drafts are strongest for early motion direction and creative review.
 Before publishing a generated clip, review brand standards, asset permissions, platform rules, and the terms of the selected model provider.

 Write prompts like production notes.
 Include audience, product angle, subject action, setting, camera movement, aspect ratio, and review goal.
 Explain what should happen on screen instead of relying only on broad adjectives.